derollins/playNano/_sources/quickstart.rst.txt

    playnano play ./tests/resources/sample_0.h5-jpk  # Opens GUI with loaded file

 This opens a sample AFM file when run in the project root.
 Change the path to your own data to view other files.
+There is a preset processing pipeline can can be applied by pressing the "F" key or the "Apply Filters" button in the GUI.
+You can find out more about using the GUI in :doc:`gui`.

 Batch process, analyis and export (no GUI):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^